bagelswitch/BagelAura/README.md

 ﻿# BagelAura

+Simple Windows Forms app that does a couple things:
-Simple utility that uses the Asus Aura COM interface to control the RGB lights on Asus motherboard I/O panel and G.Skill DRAM sticks.
-Lights are illuminated green->yellow->red according to total CPU utilization.
+  * Uses the Asus Aura COM interface to control the RGB lights on Asus motherboard I/O panel and G.Skill DRAM sticks.
+Lights are illuminated in gradually cross-faded blue->green->yellow->red, according to total CPU utilization.
+  * Renders a continuous/rolling graph of total CPU utilization history to a small translucent window on monitor 0, using 50 connected polygons.
+Coloring matches that used for the Aura lighting.